tanmay-kapoor/stocks/out/production/ass4/README.md

-- After a portfolio has been created by the user, it is automatically saved in a csv format in `files/stock` directory.
+- After a portfolio has been created by the user, it is automatically saved in a csv format in `files/stocks` directory.

 _**For now, out program supports the use of only the following stocks listed below.
-If the user choose a share of stock from outside of this list, they'll get an error.**_
+If the user choose a share of stock from outside this list, they'll get an error.**_

 | SR no. | Corporation                             | Ticker |
 |--------|-----------------------------------------|--------|